wiliamhw/Laravel-9-Docker-Template/README.md

 [http://localhost:8000/telescope](http://localhost:8000/telescope) or any port you assign to `NGINX_PORT` in the root directory `.env` file.

 ## Available Commands
+To run NPM or composer command, your terminal need to be inside `src` directory in PHP container terminal.
+To do that, you need to open PHP container terminal by running `make ex` on the project root directory.
+Then, in the PHP container terminal, go to `src` directory by running `cd src`.

 ### Makefile
+>Makefile command can be run on the project root directory, where `Makefile` resides in.
 * `make build` : build Docker Compose containers
 * `make up` : run Docker Compose containers
 * `make stop` : stop Docker Compose containers